-<p>Louise Amoore, professor of Political Geography and director of the Leverhulme Centre for Algorithmic Life at Durham University, UK, questioned whether public data can be protected from Big Tech while remaining dependent on Big Tech infrastructures, pointing to the UK and Brazil as examples of states effectively handing public data to the AWS cloud infrastructure.
-Rob van Kranenburg, founder of the IoT Council and #iotday, with 25 years of experience as an author in digital innovation and IoT, recalled the 2000 Bali “disappearing computer” conference, where a whole vision of data radiating from every object was built with no idea of governance, and argued that values now have to be embedded from the design stage.
-Fernando Filgueiras, professor at the Federal University of Goiás, Brazil, and director of Innovation and Digital Strategy at the Brazilian Ministry of Education, showed how Brazil’s cadastro único algorithmically decides who counts as vulnerable, and with that, who gets welfare.
-Rocco Bellanova, research professor at the Vrije Universiteit Brussel and principal investigator of the ERC project DATAUNION on European database interoperability, gave the sharp line: democratising AI is like arguing for democratising weapons manufacturing in the service of peace.
+<p>Next, Louise Amoore, professor of Political Geography and director of the Leverhulme Centre for Algorithmic Life at Durham University, UK, questioned whether public data can be protected from Big Tech while remaining dependent on Big Tech infrastructures.
+She pointed to the UK and Brazil as examples of states effectively handing public data to private cloud infrastructure.
+Rob van Kranenburg, founder of the IoT Council and #iotday and author in digital innovation and IoT, recalled how little considerations of data governance were built into data-based infrastructure, with the example of the 2000 Bali “disappearing computer” conference.
+He reminded the room how important it is that values are embedded in infrastructure from the design stage.
+Fernando Filgueiras, professor at the Federal University of Goiás, Brazil, and director of Innovation and Digital Strategy at the Brazilian Ministry of Education, showed how Brazil’s cadastro único algorithmically decides who counts as vulnerable and who is entitled to welfare.
+Rocco Bellanova, professor at the Vrije Universiteit Brussel and principal investigator of the ERC project DATAUNION on European database interoperability set of with a provoking quote: democratising AI is like trying to democratise weapons manufacturing in the service of peace.
 Bidisha Chaudhuri Assistant Professor of Government, Information Cultures and Digital Citizenship at the University of Amsterdam named the tension that held the room together, between domain governance and governance by data, and warned that “public”, “private”, and “sovereignty” are being reused by the actors pushing for more infrastructure.</p>

+<p>The interventions opened onto a discussion circling back to accountability and its limits.
+The concept of "task-agnostic" AI, borrowed from computer science, was identified as quietly reshaping governance: once AI is no longer tied to specific functions, the boundaries between domains of government begin to dissolve.
+Explainability was raised as a potential remedy, but also that we are now in a situation where developers themselves cannot explain their systems.
+What remains possible, and necessary, is a meaningful account of how these technologies transform forms of governance, rather than of their inner workings.
+Publicity of action was revisited as a question that may apply to AI.
+Closing the exchange, a question was raised: is it even possible to take control of the paradigm before the paradigm takes control of us? <p>

-<p>In the afternoon, we moved to three breakout tables, one each on biometrics, health, and education.
+<p>In the afternoon, the participants moved to three breakout tables, on biometrics, health, and education technologies.
 These topics are the terrains of which DATAGOV’s PhD researchers and postdoctoral researchers work.
-Sruthi Vanguri, PhD researcher, works on digital public infrastructure and digital IDs in India and the EU.
-Carina R. Nasser, PhD researcher, focuses on classification infrastructures, with a current focus on Brazil’s new CIN national ID card.
-Mattéo Bard, PhD researcher, works on EU policing, database infrastructures, and innovation ecosystems.
-Giulia Campaioli, postdoctoral researcher, investigates digital health strategies in Brazil and Italy.
-Jonas Breuer, postdoctoral researcher, studies how digital technologies shape cities, rights, and collective futures.
-In this session we moved from the concerns, dilemmas, and provocations of the first session to channel them into actual research questions and areas of exploration.</p>
+Sruthi Vanguri works on digital public infrastructure and digital IDs in India and the EU.
+Carina R. Nasser studies classification infrastructures, with a focus on Brazil’s national ID system.
+Mattéo Bard works on EU database infrastructures, interoperability, and innovation ecosystems.
+Giulia Campaioli investigates digital health strategies in Brazil and Italy, and Jonas Breuer studies how data technologies shape cities, rights, and collective futures.
+In this session we moved from concerns, dilemmas, and provocations of the first session to channel them into actual research questions and areas of exploration.</p>